stella-emu/stella/stella/README-GP2X.txt

 Changes:
 --------
 >From 2.2-rv1
-* Moved away from using joymouse emulation which was tripping up many users to a more effective GUI button control scheme.
+* Moved away from using joymouse emulation, which was frustrating many users, to a more effective GUI button control scheme.
 * Made '/mnt/sd' the default ROM and Snapshot directory this way Stella doesn't look anywhere it shouldn't.
-* PAL ROMs are now playable due to Paeryn's scaling libs. ;)
+* PAL ROMs are now playable thanks to Paeryn's scaling libs. ;)
 * Changed button mapping.
 * Various performance tweaks.